History of Norway: Middle Ages

-Christianization and the abolition of the traditional Asatru reflected in Norse mythology was first attempted by Håkon the Good, and later by Olav Tryggvason, but he was killed in the Battle of Svolder in 1000.
+Christianization and the abolition of the traditional paganism reflected in Norse mythology was first attempted by Håkon the Good, and later by Olav Tryggvason, but he was killed in the Battle of Svolder in 1000.
 Olav Haraldsson, starting in 1015, made the things pass church laws, destroyed heathen hofs, built churches and created an institution of priests.
 Many chieftains feared that Christianization would rob them of power as Goðar in traditional Norse paganism, and had Olaf banished from Norway in 1028.
 When he tried to return in 1030, he was met by the locals in the Battle of Stiklestad, where Olaf was killed, in accordance with the law.
 The church elevated Olaf I to sainthood, and Nidaros (today Trondheim) became the Christian centre of Norway.
 Within a few years the Danish rule had become sufficiently unpopular that Norway again united under a Norwegian king, Magnus Olavson the Good, in 1035.

 From the 1040s to 1130 the country was at peace.
 In 1130, a civil war era broke out over succession to the throne, which allowed all the king's sons to rule jointly by dividing Norway into portions for each to rule.
 At times there were periods of peace, before a lesser son allied himself with a chieftain and started a new conflict.
 The Archdiocese of Nidaros was created in 1152 in an attempt to control the appointment of kings.
 The church inevitably took sides in these conflicts, with the church's influence on the king also becoming an issue in the civil wars.
 The wars ended in 1217 with the appointment of Håkon Håkonsson, who introduced clear succession laws.
 He also managed to subject Greenland and Iceland to Norwegian rule; the Icelandic Commonwealth thus came to an end after the Age of the Sturlungs civil war resulted in a pro-Norwegian victory.

 The population increased from 150,000 in 1000 to 400,000 in 1300, resulting both in more land being cleared and the subdivision of farms.
 While in the Viking Age all farmers owned their own land, by 1300 seventy percent of the land was owned by the king, the church, or the aristocracy.
 This was a gradual process where farmers would borrow money in meagre times, often not being able to repay them.
 However, tenants always remained free men and the large distances and often scattered ownership meant that Norwegian farmers enjoyed much more freedom than continental serfs.
 In the 13th century about twenty percent of a farmer's yield went to the king, church and landowners.